REVIEW: BERNINA EXPRESS RIDE IN SWITZERLAND

 After setting off from Tiefencastel, you will make your way to Filisur.
-Personally, this part from Tiefencastle to Preda is one of my all-time favorite train rides in Switzerland – even after countless train rides, I am still amazed by these window views.
-It gets even better later on, but this is already pretty amazing.
+Personally, this part from Tiefencastel to Preda is one of my all-time favorite train rides in Switzerland!

-Before reaching the village, admire the Landwasser Viaduct – one of the most famous bridges on the journey.
+Before reaching Filisur station, admire the Landwasser Viaduct – one of the most famous bridges on the journey.
 The viaduct (bridge) spans the Landwasser Valley and the construction of the three main pillars in 1901/02 has been and is still impressive – it is one of the highlights of the Bernina Express.

 The Alpine village of Filisur sits high up on a hill which provides a great vantage point for the surrounding landscapes.
 Here you can spot the convergence of the Albula/Alvra and Landwasser rivers.

-The village of Bergün also goes by the Romansh name of Bravuogn and is high up in the alps at an elevation of 1,367 meters above sea level.
+The village of Bergün also goes by the Romansh name of Bravuogn and is high up in the Alps at an elevation of 1,367 meters (4,484 feet) above sea level.
 You will start gaining altitude on your way here via a series of spirals.

-Then you are heading towards Pontresina, which is a mountain village, at 1’805 meters, flanked by the Bernina massif near St.Moritz.
+Then you are heading towards Pontresina, which is a mountain village, at 1,805 meters (5,921 feet), flanked by the Bernina massif near St.Moritz.
 It’s known for its Belle Epoque hotels and traditional Engadine stone houses with decorated facades.

 In the summer months, it is a great base for some beautiful hikes because the Upper Engadine Valley is one of the most beautiful in all of Switzerland.